-- Written by a seminarian from the UTS M.Div. class of '82 a seminarian from the UTS M.Div. class of '82
+- Contributed by a seminarian from the UTS M.Div. class of '82 a seminarian from the UTS M.Div. class of '82

 I have felt the presence of God on the Unification Theological Seminary holy ground and labyrinth where men and women of faiths from around the world have prayed.
 The Founder, Rev. Moon, made a prayer walk there, known now as Father’s Trail, on the Hudson River in Barrytown, New York.
 The nature trail is open to the public as part of the Hudson Valley Greenway.
 Now, people of all nationalities are praying for unity and world peace.
 God speaks with me there and I know He will speak with all people of good will.